Ulmus pumila 'Harbin'

-The Siberian Elm cultivar Ulmus pumila 'Harbin' is an older Manchurian selection superseded in the United States by 'Dropmore'.
+The Siberian Elm cultivar Ulmus pumila 'Harbin' is an older Manchurian selection, grown from seed collected from an area with a similar climate to that of the Great Plains, and superseded in the United States by 'Dropmore'.
+Green reported (1964) a suggestion to merge 'Harbin' and the Siberian elm cultivar 'Manchu' with 'Dropmore', as all came from the Harbin area.

 Description

 'Harbin' is a rounded or umbrella-headed tree growing to between 9 and 12 m in height, with fine branchlets bearing narrow leaves 5 cm long.